greenone092/taiga/README.md

 # taiga
 A personal custom LaTeX Package that contains various other packages for more convenient use

-Disclaimer: This package was intended for personal use and the manual is far from complete / ideal
+Disclaimer: This package was intended for personal use and the code / manual is far from complete / ideal

 Please read document.pdf